DavisVaughan/2019-useR-workshop-design-for-humans/README.md

   - Bridging the gap 2
       - Like with fitting, it makes sense to separate the high level predict interface from the low level implementation functions
+      - The bridge function:
-      - The bridge function takes the processed `new_data` predictors and passes them along to the correct implementation method
+          - Takes the processed `new_data` data frame
-      - It also has the *very* important job of enforcing size stability
+          - Turns it into a low level object (matrix)
+          - Switches on `type` to get the prediction function
+          - Calls the prediction function
-          - Number of rows in the output should be the same as the input
+          - Enforces size stability of the output
   - So how does hardhat help?
       - It can set all of this up for you with a call to `create_modeling_package()`
   - What else can hardhat help with? (the following sections explain)
       - “A tour of hardhat”
+      - 4 sections
+          - Standardization
+          - Preprocessing
+          - Validation
+          - Prediction
   - Consider: Standardization
       - Different interfaces take data in different ways
       - Your implementation function only cares about the raw predictors